-English, the international language, has thousands of words that are adapted from different languages worldwide.
-Throughout its history, it has built an abundance of tricky words.
+English, an international language, has thousands of words that are adapted from different languages worldwide.
+Also, it has many different dialects and accents.
+This means that, across its history, English has built up an abundance of tricky words.

-To answer this clearly, let’s discuss the different types of homophones.
+To answer this clearly, let’s discuss the different types of words related to homophones:

-- Homonym – Words that are pronounced the same but have different meanings are called homonyms.
-Examples are site, cite, and sight/flu,flew/week, weak
+- Homophone – Words that are pronounced the same but have different meanings are called homophones.
+Examples are site, cite, and sight/flu,flew/week, weak.

 - Oronym – Phrases or a group of words with a similar sound but different meanings are called oronyms.
 I scream and ice cream, for instance.